 The Institute of Medicine recommends a water intake of at least 9 cups of water per day.
 Fight fluid retention and release water weight by adding some natural diuretics – cucumbers, asparagus, lemon and green tea – to your water.
 Add slices of cucumber to your pitcher of water or a lemon wedge to your green tea.

 Want to get your body beach ready fast?
 Research proves that more than moderate drinking is linked to a greater risk of being overweight or obese, but more than that, alcohol can slow down your metabolism and leave you bloated.
 Alcohol contains only empty calories and has zero nutritional value.
 Avoid alcohol’s dehydrating effects by cutting it out altogether.
 You’ll also have a better night’s sleep and feel more energized during your daily workout.

 Stand Up Straight

 Keep your body aligned and your core muscles engaged with good posture: just by standing up straight you’ll burn more calories in a day by working those abs with good posture throughout the day.
-Check out Lumo Back, a wearable monitor that keeps your posture in check and coaches you to improve throughout the day, thanks to a sensor that gently vibrates when you slouch.
-When synced with your smart phone, Lumo Back will keep track of your daily activities like steps taken, time spent sitting, calories burned, and even your sleep habits, too.
+Try some pilates to really work on your posture!

 Eat Carotenoid-Rich Foods